 Be careful that you do not allow the pH to fall too low after reducing the alkalinity.
 With a reduced capacity for buffering acids and bases, the tank will now be more susceptible to fluctuating pH levels.
-Shell-based substrates, biological processes and tannins that leach out of any driftwood in the tank are all capable of raising or lowering the pH outside of tolerable levels.
+Shell-based substrates, biological processes, and tannins that leach out of any driftwood in the tank are all capable of raising or lowering the pH outside of tolerable levels.
 Monitor your pH levels regularly with an aquarium test kit.
-This will help you to catch changing pH levels quickly, before the water becomes dangerous for your fish.
+This will help you to catch changing pH levels quickly before the water becomes dangerous for your fish.

-One of the easiest ways to avoid problems with high alkalinity tank water is to begin with soft, low-alkalinity water.
+To avoid problems that can occur with high alkalinity in a fish tank, begin with soft, low alkaline aquarium water.
 The alkalinity of municipal water varies from region to region, so always test your tap water before using it to fill your aquarium.
 If your tap water is too hard, consider installing a reverse osmosis filter on the tap or using another source of water for your fish.